Langtang Valley Trek – One Of The World’s Most Beautiful Valleys

 The Langtang valley region is in central Nepal, around 19 miles directly north of Kathmandu and near the border with Tibet.
 Although close to Kathmandu, closer than any other trek, this is as wild as it gets.

-The valley runs from east to west, sandwiched between the Himalayas to the north and the slightly lower Langtang Lirung range to the south.
+As you can see from the map above, the valley runs from east to west, sandwiched between the Himalayas to the north and the slightly lower Langtang Lirung range to the south.

 Langtang Recommended Map

-We believe the best map of the Lantang region is the the Langtang & Helambu Map of the GHT which can be purchased online via Amazon.
-The map is produced based on that data collected from the National Geographic Information Infrastructure Programme (NGIIP).
+We believe the best map of the Lantang region is the Langtang & Helambu Map of the GHT which can be purchased online via Amazon.
+The map is produced based on data collected from the National Geographic Information Infrastructure Programme (NGIIP).

 Langtang Trek Itinerary